 I started reading when I was four, quite enthralled by the saga of Tony and his enviable status as the owner of a pony.
 When I was 12, I had to compose a two-page autobiography.
 How much can a 12-year old say about her rather ordinary life?
 So I began by pointing out that I shared a birthday with Abraham Lincoln, and that we had something else almost in common: he did his homework by firelight, and I did mine by the soft glow of the television set.
 To my surprise, this line, when read aloud to my classmates, got a huge laugh.
 I could see my future unfolding as the witty writer with a mighty pen behind which to hide my painful shyness.

-Not long afterwards I learned that I could get new books for free in exchange for my willingness to write book reviews.
+Not long afterward, I learned that I could get new books for free in exchange for my willingness to write book reviews.
 This allowed me to sell new books for more money than used ones, and occasionally even involved a fee for the review.
 BESS was rolling.
-The Butter n’ Eggs article on Homestead was a success.
+The Butter n’ Eggs article was a success at Homestead.org.
 Readers ordered my pamphlet on book-selling techniques.
 Then a friend pointed out that as long as I was writing, I should write a book, so I did, and this same friend got me a temporary gig as a freelance editor for a small publishing company which then published my book.
 Other books followed.
 My latest non-fiction book will be released this December, on BESS’s tenth anniversary.

 I developed a website called A Woman’s Write, a yearly book competition that has built up an excellent reputation with winners going on to publication.
 As its chief editor, I read and critique most of the entries.
-This, plus my reviews, my latest website called The Book MD, and independent editing jobs, means that I not only read but edit, critique, and meditate on up to 200 new books a year.
+This, plus my reviews and independent editing jobs, means that I not only read but edit, critique, and meditate on up to 200 new books a year.

 So someone asked me recently, what are you looking for in the work that people you send you for editing or review?
 Is there a magic formula for successful writing?
 Well, I believe there is a formula, though not magic, for writing and for work in general.